microsoft/EdgeML/tools/SeeDot/faceDetection.md

 ```
     cd seedot/compiler/input/
     python fetchFDDataset.py
+    cd ../../..
 ```

 This python script will place the model weights in `model/rnnpool/face-2/` for the `face-2` dataset and in `model/rnnpool/face-4/` for the `face-4` dataset.
 The datasets are placed in `datasets/rnnpool/face-2/` for the `face-2` dataset and in `datasets/rnnpool/face-4/` for the `face-4` dataset.

 ### Run Face Detection for x86
-To run face detection using the SeeDot quantizer on x86 devices, run the command:
+To run face detection using the SeeDot quantizer on x86 devices, run the following command:

 ```
     python SeeDot-dev.py -a rnnpool -e fixed -m disagree -d face-2 -dt testing -t x86 -n 18000